-Performance Measure 11.2.
-Certified Organizations shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners develop or use state, provincial or regional analyses in support of their sustainable forestry programs.
+Performance Measure 110.2.
+Program ParticipantsCertified Organizations shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners develop or use state, provincial or regional analyses in support of their sustainable forestry programs.

-- 1. Participation, individually and/or through cooperative efforts involving SFI Implementation Committees and/or associations at the national, state, provincial or regional level, in the development information such as: - a. regeneration assessments; - b. growth and drain assessments; - c. best management practices implementation and conformance; - d. biodiversity conservation information for family forest owners; and - e. social, cultural or economic benefit assessments.
+- Participation, individually and/or through cooperative efforts involving SFI Implementation Committees and/or associations at the national, state, provincial or regional level, in the development or use of some of the following information such as: - a. regeneration assessments; - b. growth and drain assessments; - c. best management practices implementation and conformance; - d. biodiversity conservation information for family forest owners; and - e. social, cultural or economic benefit assessments.